ppy/osu-wiki/news/2026/2026-04-18-mod-multipliers-survey-results.md

 The existing mod multipliers used in osu!(lazer) have been a point of contention over the past few years as they have resulted in unfair leaderboards, which is why this survey was created.
 What followed was careful interpretation of survey responses (~3,600 in total) as well as discussion amongst those involved to rebalance leaderboards.
 Today, we finally present new mod multipliers for the **osu!(lazer) client**.

-All changes cited will **not** be replicated in the osu!(stable) client as it is **feature locked** and all data collected during the survey was provided with osu!(lazer)'s **standardised scoring** in mind — score multipliers for osu!(lazer) require greater differences than those in osu!(stable) due to the difference in score algorithm.
+All changes cited will **not** be replicated in the osu!(stable) client as it is **feature-locked** and all data collected during the survey was provided with osu!(lazer)'s **standardised scoring** in mind — score multipliers for osu!(lazer) require greater differences than those in osu!(stable) due to the difference in score algorithm.

 ## Classic mod

 To recap: The new game client makes a lot of changes to both game mechanics and the scoring system which have been requested by players for years, yet many are incompatible with the osu!(stable) client.
 You can [read about these changes on the wiki](/wiki/Help_centre/Upgrading_to_lazer#gameplay-differences).

-As a result of these changes, osu!(stable) scores get the ["Classic" mod (CL)](wiki/Gameplay/Game_modifier/Classic) applied which, until now, had a 0.96x mod multiplier.
+As a result of these changes, osu!(stable) scores get the ["Classic" mod (CL)](/wiki/Gameplay/Game_modifier/Classic) applied which, until now, had a 0.96x mod multiplier.

 Following this survey, we have updated the Classic mod multiplier for **all** game modes.
 All other mod multiplier changes in this newspost will be for the **osu!** game mode only.